HDI-Project/FeatureHub/docs/src/deployment.md

 ### Restarting the server

-You may want to restart the server to modify configuration of JupyterHub, update the Feature Factory code, or some other reason.
+You may want to restart the server to modify configuration of JupyterHub, update the FeatureHub code, or some other reason.

 Stop the app.
 This stops, but does *not* remove, the hub, user, and DB containers.
 Note that hub state files, user notebooks, and the database dump persist on the filesystem or in data